Edemocracity/Documentation/English Documentation/Bounty campaign.md

 The account must have a registration age of at least 3 month

-**Attention:** We will count ONLY posts with hashtag #CroupierICO written by our team.
+**Attention:** We will count ONLY posts with hashtag #BlindICO written by our team.
 If you add the hashtag to any other post, it will not be counted.

 ### How to join:
 #### Follow the Official Twitter Handle: https://twitter.com/BlindCroupier